ethereum-optimism/optimism/specs/withdrawals.md

    These inputs include the withdrawal transaction data, inclusion proofs, and a block number.
 The block number must be one for which an L2 output root exists, which commits to the withdrawal as registered on L2.
-2. The `OptimismPortal` contract retrieves the output root for the given block number from the `L2OutputOracle`'s `getNextProposedOutput()` function, and performs the remainder of the verification process internally.
+2. The `OptimismPortal` contract retrieves the output root for the given block number from the `L2OutputOracle`'s `getL2OutputAfter()` function, and performs the remainder of the verification process internally.
 3. If proof verification fails, the call reverts.
 Otherwise the call is forwarded, and the hash is recorded to prevent it from being re-proven.
 Note that the withdrawal can be proven more than once if the corresponding output root changes.